RaspberryPiFoundation/editor-ui/README.md

 Currently the build is deployed to both S3 and Heroku.
 The PR should get updated with the Heroku URL, and the web component demo is at `/web-component.html` on the Heroku review app domain.

+### Release Process

+A new release of `editor-ui` is created via following process:

+1. Create a branch on Github for the release.
+2. Update `CHANGELOG.md` with new version number and date in the list of changes under `Unreleased`.
+3. At the bottom of `CHANGELOG.md`, add a link for the new version and update the `Unreleased` link to point to the latest version`…HEAD`.
+4. Update the version number in `package.json` to the new version number.
+5. Push these changes to the release branch on Github.
+6. Create a PR on Github for the release branch and put the `CHANGELOG` diff for the new release in the description.
+7. Get someone to approve the PR and then merge.
+8. Within the releases tab, create a new tag with the version number of the new release with the target set to `main`.
+9. Give the release the same name as the tag and paste the `CHANGELOG` diff in the description.
+10. Set the release to be the latest release and publish.
+11. Go to Cloudflare and under `Workers > KV` select `editor` and change the `production-ref` to `releases/<new_version_number>`.
+12. Go to `editor.raspberrypi.org` to see the new changes on production... 🚀